skspade/workmux/README.md

 - Create a git worktree at `<project_root>/../<project_name>__worktrees/new-feature`
-- Create a tmux window named `new-feature`
+- Create a zellij tab named `new-feature`
-- Automatically switch your tmux client to the new window
+- Automatically switch to the new tab

 3. **When done, merge and clean up**: